 Continuing west, we’ll head to the modern-day town of Selcuk and the famous archaeological site of Ephesus, an ancient Ionian Greek city.
 The guide will explain the history of the partially reconstructed city.
 It was an early seat of Christianity and said to have been visited by St. Paul; the Temple of Artemis is also here in this fascinating site.

 And finally we’ll take a quick flight from Izmir back to Istanbul in the late afternoon.
 The next day in Istanbul is a free day – yours to explore the city, see something new, or return to a favorite place.
-Perhaps walk to the nearby hamam for a sudsy scrub down… or you might want to check out The Archeology Museum (an easy walk from our hotel) or the Yerebatan Cistern, right at the end of our street.
-Or on this free day, you might want to just wander this beautiful city and see if any tulips are blooming – your choice.
+Perhaps walk to the nearby hamam for a sudsy scrub down… or you might want to check out The Archeology Museum (an easy walk from our hotel) or the newly-renovated Yerebatan Cistern, underground right at the end of our street.

 Some of our hotels…